rust-lang/rust/src/doc/rust.md

   * A _binary literal_ starts with the character sequence `U+0030` `U+0062`
     (`0b`) and continues as any mixture binary digits and underscores.

-An integer literal may be followed (immediately, without any spaces) by an _integer suffix_, which changes the type of the literal.
+An integer literal consists of a radix literal and  may be followed (immediately, without any spaces) by an _integer suffix_, which changes the type of the literal.
 There are two kinds of integer literal suffix:

   * The `i` and `u` suffixes give the literal type `int` or `uint`, respectively.